vinceimbat/vinceimbat/content/the writing life of thoreau.md

 >What was really at stake was Thoreau’s own pen, Thoreau’s own style.
 The essay he finally published, “Thomas Carlyle and His Works,” reads like a final exam in a long, self-taught course in how to stop sounding like a Harvard graduate, how to start reaching farmers and mechanics as well as preachers and professors.

 >Defending Carlyle gave Thoreau permission to sound like himself.

 p.
+273-276 (walking)

+>he inventoried all the places within a day’s walk

+>It was an inventory of possibility.
+Transitions are hard to mark, but one can take this list as the moment when Thoreau began to reinvent himself as the writer of world fame.

+>Thoreau had always walked; it was how a man without means got from here to there.
+But in the previous year, he realized, “my walks have extended themselves,” and after his morning work, almost every afternoon, he visited “some new hill or pond or wood many miles distant.”

+>In another year, these long walks would no longer be a diversion from work; they would be the work itself, his major literary project.
+He was, for the first time, really free: free of Emerson’s expectations, free of the literary marketplace, free of all hopes for travel abroad.
+With roads to a conventional literary career closed, Thoreau veered off-road, learning to see familiar landscapes with a traveler’s eye

+>Thoreau’s long years writing _A Week on the Concord and Merrimack Rivers_ helped him craft that insider’s outside view of American history and society.
+Now he hungered for a wider view of the universe

+>For Thoreau, though, preaching and river parties were not two things but one—not a vague religious pantheism, but a serious attempt to reach beyond the traps of unthinking social convention to true “geo-graphy,” earth-writing, inscribed not in the leaves of dusty books but in the strata of the planet itself.

+>The present is the key to the past, and to the future as well; the pulse of the universe is beating still.

+>Reading Lyell had changed how Thoreau understood the world.
+He extended Lyell’s insight to the human world as well

+>Thoreau longed to understand the workings of things, and, like Emerson, he believed this was poet’s work: “The poet uses the results of science and philosophy, and generalizes their widest deductions.”
+But unlike Emerson, Thoreau calibrated those insights with the instruments of science and engineering.

+>As his eye searched out causes and processes, his hand grasped with equal ease pencil and foot rule, compass and thermometer, earth and world.

+>This didn’t mean giving up on Transcendentalism, but it did mean giving Transcendentalism a fresh spin.

+>After sketching his list of wild places that he could walk to any day of the week, Thoreau added his reason why: “How near to good is what is wild.
+There is the marrow of nature—there her divine liquors—that is the wine I love. . . .
+A town is saved not by any righteous men in it but by the woods & swamps that surround it.”

+>At the far end of this, thought Emerson, was madness.
+Thoreau, with nothing more to lose, would defy Emerson and pursue his madness to the end of wisdom.

+p.
+278

+>“You must ascend a mountain to learn your relation to matter, and so to your own body, for _it_ is at home there, though _you_ are not.”

+>without matter, soul is without life; but to be a soul, embodied, means that only through a mortal body can soul “contact” the world.

+>This experience should be the source of your writing, he told Blake: return to it again and again, until your essay contains all that is important, nothing that is not.
+This can be done only afterward, at home

+>“It is after we get home that we really go over the mountain, if ever.
+What did the mountain say?
+What did the mountain do?”

+>It would take Thoreau the rest of his life to “go over” this particular mountain, to put on paper what it said and what it did.
+For a decade he kept returning to _Cape Cod_.
+It would be published only after his death.

+p.
 289